LEAN: graph-based pruning for convolutional neural networks by extracting longest chains: Related work

 Criteria for deciding which elements of a neural network to prune have been extensively studied.
-A common choice is to use the $L_1$-norm to score parameter importance.
-However, whether the magnitude of a parameter is a reasonable metric to rank neuron importance has been questioned \cite{NIPS1989_250}.
-In relation to the operator norm, several publications discuss computing the singular values of convolutional layers \cite{googlebrain}.
-Singular values can be used to compress network layers \cite{denton2014exploiting}, and for pruning feed-forward neural networks \cite{7072217}.
-Furthermore, a definition of ReLU singular values was proposed recently with an accompanying upper bound \cite{relusvd}.
+A parameter's importance is commonly scored using its absolute value.
+Whether this is a reasonable metric has been questioned \citep{NIPS1989_250}.
+Singular values (which determine certain operator norms) have been used to compress network layers \citep{denton2014exploiting} and to prune feed-forward networks \citep{7072217}.
+Efficient methods for the computation of singular values have been developed for convolutional layers \citep{googlebrain}.
+Furthermore, a definition of ReLU singular values was proposed recently with an accompanying upper bound \citep{relusvd}.

-Recently, the \emph{lottery ticket hypothesis} was proposed, based on the idea that pruning exposes subnetworks (\emph{winning tickets}) that have been made effective through the random initialization \cite{lotteryticket}.
-However, it has been shown that retraining a pruned network with the ``winning'' initialization is not better than training the pruned network from scratch \cite{liu2018rethinking}.
-Instead, ``the resulting pruned architectures are more likely to be what brings the benefit'' \cite{liu2018rethinking}.
-At the end of this paper, we will briefly comment on the possibility of using LEAN for architecture discovery.
-Searching for efficient architectures using pruning has been done before \cite{NIPS2019_8364}.